Mizu49/FlexibleSpacecraft.jl/docs/src/dynamics/structures/SpringMass.md

 # Discrete spring-mass system

-Submodule `SpringMass.jl` provides the basic features to simulate the flexible appendages of the spacecraft with the discrete spring mass representation, dynamics calculation, and time evolution.
+Submodule `DiscreteModeling.jl` provides the basic features to simulate the flexible appendages of the spacecraft with the discrete spring mass representation, dynamics calculation, and time evolution.

 ## Libraries

 ```@autodocs
-Modules = [SpringMass]
+Modules = [DiscreteModeling]
 Order   = [:type, :function]
-Pages   = ["SpringMass.jl"]
+Pages   = ["DiscreteModeling.jl"]
 ```